misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 Now that you know what computer science is, let me give my tips for finding a good school for you.

-# Tips on finding a good school
+# Tips on Finding a Good School

 These are my general tips that I like to give when advising people on what school to go to for computer science.
 Remember that these are not necessarily "correct", but just advice based on my lived experiences.
 I personally went to Brandeis University, which is a small liberal arts type school near Boston, and double majored in computer science and music.
 I really liked my experience (which I may blog about later), but there are some things from bigger more established schools that I wish Brandeis had to offer.
 That being said, here are my suggestions of things to look out for.